-- The processes for identifying individual learner support are robust, provided prior to the commencement of training services and do not rely on self-assessment or identification alone. - The RTO provides a reference resource/s for learners that includes contact details for a wide and relevant range of Tasmanian support options for the cohort. - RTO staff provide some of the support services available. - The support services provide or referrals available include a range of services that address the major risks to learner disengagement such as mental health services, homelessness services, financial counselling, personal counselling, study assistance and mentoring. - An outline of the LLN approach used by the RTO is detailed and that is appropriate for the cohort.
+- The processes for identifying individual learner support are robust, provided prior to the commencement of training services and do not rely on self-assessment or identification alone. - The RTO's strategy to retain learners in the program and support them if they struggle to complete is reasonable. - The RTO provides a reference resource/s for learners that includes contact details for a wide and relevant range of Tasmanian support options for the cohort.
+Supporting evidence must be attached. - RTO staff provide some of the support services available. - The support services provide or referrals available include a range of services that address the major risks to learner disengagement such as mental health services, homelessness services, financial counselling, personal counselling, study assistance and mentoring. - An outline of the LLN approach used by the RTO is detailed and that is appropriate for the cohort.